 What Is Spot Welding?

-Spot welding is a resistance welding process that joins overlapping metal sheets by clamping them between copper alloy electrodes and passing a strong electric current through the contact point.
+Spot welding is a resistance welding process that joins overlapping metal sheets by clamping them between copper alloy electrodes and sending a strong electric current through the contact point.

-It creates a localized weld nugget through resistance heat, fusing thin metal sheets without filler.
+Spot welding creates a localized weld nugget through resistance heat, joining thin metal sheets without filler.

 How Spot Welding Works in Cars